+Septal perforation repair is referred to as any procedure that is aimed to close the hole temporarily or permanently.
 The septum separates the two sides of the nose, creating the nasal passageways.
 When this wall is perforated, air can flow through the hole, drying out the inside of the nose.
-Septal perforations can be caused by trauma, illness, drug use or other damage.
 If the hole is unable to heal on its own, a septal repair may be needed.
-Dr. Gary Linkov is an experienced nose plastic surgeon that can perform this outpatient correction at our clinic in New York City.
+Dr. Gary Linkov is a top-rated plastic surgeon specialized in nose plastic surgery who performs this outpatient correction at City Facial Plastics in New York City.

 The nasal tissues are susceptible to damage, including the septum.
 The majority of the nose structure is made from cartilage and soft tissues that can be easily damaged.
 If an instrument punctures the septum during a procedure or accident, a hole can be left open between the nasal passages.
 Other causes like continuous cocaine use, fungal infections or certain medications cut off blood flow to the cartilage and lead to damage of the septum.

 A septal perforation repair surgery involves a temporary or permanent surgical solution to close the hole.
 The hole is composed of three layers (septum in the middle and mucosal flaps on either side) that must each be repaired separately.

 The nasal septum separates the two sides of the nose.
 It is made of cartilage, bone, and mucosa.
 Various conditions may predispose and cause a septal perforation, which is a hole in the septum.
 The hole can be big or small and may be asymptomatic or may cause certain unpleasant signs and symptoms.
 The decision to close a septal perforation depends on several factors and needs to be weighed against the risks of repair.